Action needed to improve Ireland’s low breastfeeding rates

-Ireland's rates of breastfeeding are amongst the worst in the World.
-We asked parents what supports they think are needed to make real change.
+Ireland's rates of breastfeeding are among the worst in the developed world.
+We asked parents what is needed to change this.

 Health benefits